austinaohara/austinaohara.github.io/README.md

 I am also a **full-time student at Farmingdale State College**, where I am continuing to build my skills in software development, databases, project design, and application development.

-My goal is to build software that connects real workplace problems with useful, organized, and easy-to-use tools.
+Right now, I am focused on building software that connects real workplace problems with useful, organized, and easy-to-use tools.
+My main interests include inspection planning, data management, business applications, and tools that reduce repeated manual work.

 ---

-## Recent School Projects
+## Projects

 ### [PartPlan](https://github.com/austinaohara/PartPlan)

 PartPlan is a school project focused on inspection planning and part documentation.
 The goal of the project is to help organize inspection plans, drawing-related information, and measurement data in a more structured way.

-The project is based around a practical quality-control workflow, where users can manage plans, connect inspection details to parts, and make the process of recording information easier.
+This project connects closely with my quality-control background because it is based around real inspection workflows, where users need to manage plans, connect inspection details to parts, and record information clearly.

 **Highlights:**